-- Documentation from HUD evidencing the above rental assistance and/or operating subsidies requirement - If undergoing a RAD conversion: direct evidence that HUD has provided initial approval for the RAD conversion through a Commitment to enter into a Housing Assistance Payment (CHAP) - If pursuing a RAD/Section 18 Small PHA Blend: - RAD CHAP for the total number of public housing units to be repositioned, including both RAD and Section 18 units - o Signed DCA Template: HUD Letter for RAD / Section 18 Blends - o Calculation of the RAD/Section 18 unit mix and rents the project is entitled to
+- Documentation from HUD evidencing the above rental assistance and/or operating subsidies requirement Direct evidence of HUD rental assistance or operating subsidies to be provided for the property - Direct evidence of HUD rental assistance. - If undergoing a RAD conversion: Odirect evidence that HUD has provided initial approval for the RAD conversion through a Commitment to enter into a Housing Assistance

+Payment (CHAP) - If pursuing a RAD/Section 18 Small PHA Blend: - RAD CHAP for the total number of public housing units to be repositioned, including both RAD and Section 18 units - o Signed DCA Template: HUD Letter for RAD / Section 18 Blends - \\\Calculation of the RAD/Section 18 unit mix and rents the project is entitled to

-XX.
+XXI.XX.
 ELIGIBILITY FOR CREDIT UNDER THE NON-PROFIT SET ASIDE